 Dick Wesson as Joe Sweeney does his shtick and is much needed as something at least remotely human to hold on to in the dull affair.
 His comedy is occasionally funny, but the character is written like a cartoon and never feels believable.
 Even his Brooklyn accent is phony, he grew up in Boston.

 Erin O’Brian-Moore is the only woman appearing in the film apart from Barnes’ secretary.
 For some inexplicable reason she was billed alongside the four leads in the beginning of the movie, although she only appears for about a minute when she bids her husband Cargraves goodbye.
 The producers probably thought they needed a female name to put on the posters.
 But make no mistake – this is a sausage fest from beginning to end.
 Rocketship X-M may have had a few misogynistic overtones, but at least they stuck a female scientist on their space ship.
 In Pal’s world space travel is the realm of men (as it indeed was in the United States up until the mid-eighties).
 The rest of the cast is utterly non-consequential: prolific bit-part actor Franklyn Farnum turns up as an uncredited factort worker.
-Farnum appeared in over 400 films between 1916 and 1961, often uncredited, including a number of sci-fi movies in the fifties, such as The Man From Planet X (1951), The Day the Earth Stood Still (1951, review), Red Planet Mars (1952, review), Invasion U.S.A.
+Farnum appeared in over 400 films between 1916 and 1961, often uncredited, including a number of sci-fi movies in the fifties, such as The Man From Planet X (1951, review), The Day the Earth Stood Still (1951, review), Red Planet Mars (1952, review), Invasion U.S.A.
 (1952, review), The Beast From 20,000 Fathoms (1953, review) and Tobor the Great (1954, review).

 Irving Pichel was an actor-turned-director, whose best film prior to Destination Moon was probably the influential and disturbing The Most Dangerous Game, about a madman who hunts people for sport on his private island.
 That film, however, was co-directed by King Kong (1933, review) director Ernest B. Schoedsack.
 On Destination Moon Pichel had the help of top-notch cinematographer Lionel Lindon, who would go on to win an Oscar for Around the World in 80 Days.
 But despite all the trick shots and the space panoramas, they are quite lost at sea when it comes to filming the movie.
 The film lacks any sort of pace and simple scenes like people putting on their boots or descending on a ladder are dragged out to infinity.
 It doesn’t help that so much of the action is played out against flat matte paintings that don’t allow for filming from different angles, so often we simply get a single take of a scene from one angle, going on forever.
 Pichel also seems to have an aversion to close-ups and most of the film consists of wide shots and boring mid-range shots, and all in all the cinematography feels static.

 Lionel Lindon went on to film George Pal’s second space flight film Conquest of Space (1955, review) as well as the exploitation film The Black Scorpion (1957).
 Leith Stevens’ score is suitably bombastic and to create some suspense and emotion when the dialogue and cinematography fails to do so.
-Stevens went on to score Pal’s When Worlds Collide (1951) and The War of the Worlds (1953), as well as The Werewolf (1956), World Without End (1956), Earth vs. the Flying Saucers (1956), The Night the World Exploded (1957), 20 Million Miles to Earth (1957), I Married a Monster from Outer Space (1958), The Phantom Planet (1961), Mutiny in Outer Space (1965), The Human Duplicators (1965), Women of the Prehistoric Planet (1966), The Navy vs. the Night Monsters (1966), as well as a number of sci-fi TV series.
+Stevens went on to score Pal’s When Worlds Collide (1951) and The War of the Worlds (1953), as well as The Werewolf (1956, review), World Without End (1956, review), Earth vs. the Flying Saucers (1956, review), The Night the World Exploded (1957), 20 Million Miles to Earth (1957), I Married a Monster from Outer Space (1958), The Phantom Planet (1961), Mutiny in Outer Space (1965), The Human Duplicators (1965), Women of the Prehistoric Planet (1966), The Navy vs. the Night Monsters (1966), as well as a number of sci-fi TV series.
 Production designer Fegté found himself designing for top-notch films like Monster from Green Hell, The Amazing Transparent Man (1960) and The Time Barrier (1960), as well as the Adventures of Superman TV series.

 George Pal, of course, went on to make some of the most successful science fiction films of the fifties, mostly as producers, and sometimes as director.
 His other sci-fi films were When Worlds Collide (1951), The War of the Worlds (1953), Conquest of Space (1955), The Time Machine (1960), Atlantis, the Lost Continent (1961) and The Power 1968).
 Pal is rightly considered as the father of the American space film, such was his influence on the genre.
 The War of the Worlds is now considered a typical example of the schlocky fifties science fiction film, although this was not Pal’s intention – his goals were always higher.
 Herein lies Pal’s greatness.
 He constantly tried to push the envelope of what could be done on a movie screen, both in terms of subject-matter and in the realm of special and visual effects.
 For him, films like The War of the Worlds and The Time Machine were highly serious films and he treated them as such, without taking short-cuts or winking at the audience.